Provide sound legal advice.

 *Please note: Semester offerings for Law elective courses are subject to change and are dependent on student demand.
 For more information on elective availability please contact your Program Coordinator.

-In addition to the requirement for 6 advanced level Law electives, you must select 7 elective courses from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
-Of these electives, 2 must be advanced level (200/300/400 coded) courses, and a maximum of 4 courses can be Law electives.
+In addition to the requirement for 6 developing or graduate level Law electives (72 units), you must select 7 elective courses (84 units) from the undergraduate elective course options.
+Of these electives, 2 (24 units) must be developing or graduate level (200/300/400 coded) courses, and a maximum of 4 courses (48 units) can be Law electives.

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 Total units: 384

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 In order to graduate you must:

 - Successfully complete 384 units as outlined in the Program Structure

 - Complete no more than 10 introductory level (100 coded) courses